corda/corda/docs/source/network-map.rst

 The network map server also distributes the parameters file that define values for various settings that all nodes need to agree on to remain in sync.

-.. note:: In Corda 3 no implementation of the HTTP network map server is provided.
+.. note:: In Corda Enterprise no implementation of the HTTP network map server is provided.
 This is because the details of how a compatibility zone manages its membership (the databases, ticketing workflows, HSM hardware etc) is expected to vary between operators, so we provide a simple REST based protocol for uploading/downloading NodeInfos and managing network parameters.
 A future version of Corda may provide a simple "stub" implementation for running test zones.
-   In Corda 3 the right way to run a test network is through distribution of the relevant files via your own mechanisms.
+   In the current version the right way to run a test network is through distribution of the relevant files via your own mechanisms.
    We provide a tool to automate the bulk of this task (see below).

 HTTP network map protocol